a5512167086/a5512167086/README.md

 #### Hi, I am Shin

-I am currently studying in Tamkang University, majoring in Computer Science.
-I am also a Front-End Web Developer, and learning Back-End Tech for being a Full-Stack Developer.
-Thanks for watching my Introduction.
+Hi, I am Shin.
+I am currently studying in Tamkang University, major in Computer Science.
+I love solving some complicate issues and attending numerous kinds of technical meetups to improve my coding skill.
+In order to become a brilliant front-end web developer.
+Thanks for watching my introduction.

 📫 How to reach me: bear5512177@gmail.com